oshaughnessy/sierramountainll/_posts/2023-01-18-league-age.md

 In prior years, a player's "league age" for softball was the age they were at the end of the year preceding the season.
 In other words, how old were they last Dec 31?

+Please Note: All softball players must attend a player tryout/evaluation, regardless of age or division.
+{: .notice--warning}

 ### 2026+

 | Division  -| League Age Range | Birthdays